 Medieval churches are often dominating town landmarks, but it’s the City Bell Tower, soaring high above the stratum of Dubrovnik is the town’s show stopper.
 Constructed in 1444, the bell’s melodious chimes ring every15 minutes and can be heard for miles.

 The imposing Romanesque Dubrovnik Cathedral of the Assumption of the Virgin Mary was built in the 17th century.
 It replaced an older cathedral destroyed in the massive 1667 earthquake.

 The impressive basilica is known for its spectacular altars including the violet marbled St. John of Nepomuk.
 The church’s treasury features 182 gold and silver relics, some set with jewels.
 Numerous religious paintings including a triptych of the Ascension of Mary created by Titian adorn the wall directly behind the main altar.

 One Day in Dubrovnik’s City Walls

-“Walking the wall” is without a doubt the number one draw in Old Town and was the highlight of our “things to do in Dubrovnik” list.
+The Dubrovnik Wall Walk is without a doubt the number one draw in Old Town and was the highlight of our “things to do in Dubrovnik” list.
 The challenging one-mile circuit takes approximately two hours to complete.
 As the walls and bastions follow the contours of the city’s sloping hillsides, we found ourselves constantly climbing and descending narrow winding stairs.